Photo © Nikada/IStock

 If that reunion never happens, you could be reimbursed for your lost bags and belongings with your travel insurance for France.
 The first step is to contact the airline to try and track down your bag.

-The second step is to contact Blue Ribbon Bags, which is a non-insurance service that comes with all plans and will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is another of our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 While baggage coverage is included in your travel insurance for France, know there are plan limits.
 If you’ve purchased expensive items in France, you may want to take it on the plane as carry on instead of checking it.
 If you have any questions, contact us and we can help explain what is covered.